upper/upper.io/upper-docs/upper.io/v2/content/sqlite/index.md

 The `sqlite` adapter for the [SQLite3][3] wraps the `github.com/mattn/go-sqlite3` driver written by [Yasuhiro Matsumoto][1].

+## Basic use

+This page showcases the particularities of the [SQLite][2] adapter, if you're new to upper-db, you should take a look at the [getting started][5] page first.

+After you're done with the introduction, reading through the [examples][6] is highly recommended.

 ## Installation

 This package uses [cgo][4], so in order to compile and install it you'll also need a